Vocational Nursing Application Process: Evening & Weekend Track

 - Complete the Vocational Nursing Program Information Session.
 Retain a copy of the post test confirmation email to submit to CastleBranch as part of the application process.

 - All applicants must complete the TEAS Exam (Nursing version) before submitting an application.
 For information on how to schedule your TEAS Exam through an ACC testing center, click here.
 You may also choose to schedule your TEAS Exam online or at a PSA testing center.
 TEAS Exam scores expire two (2) years from date of examination.
 TEAS may only be taken two times.
 If a third time is needed, please contact the Vocational Nursing Department for permission.
 A minimum score of 58.7% is required to submit an application.
-Detailed instructions for how to download the correct score report for your application can be found here.
-Listed below are resources to aid in preparing for the ATI TEAS examination:
+Listed below are resources to aid in preparing for the TEAS Exam: